1968 South Australian state election

 The 1968 South Australian State election was held in South Australia on 2 March 1968.
 All 39 seats in the South Australian House of Assembly were up for election; 38 of the 39 contests were won by candidates from Australia's two major political parties.
-The incumbent Australian Labor Party (led by Premier of South Australia Don Dunstan) and the Liberal and Country League (led by Leader of the Opposition Steele Hall) both won 19 seats.
+The incumbent Labor Party South Australia led by Premier of South Australia Don Dunstan and the Liberal and Country League led by Leader of the Opposition Steele Hall) both won 19 seats.
 The sole independent candidate to win a race, Tom Stott of the Ridley electorate, joined with the LCL's 19 seats to form a coalition government that held a 20 to 19 majority, thus defeating the Dunstan Labor government.

 Key dates

 Outcome

 The election saw the Liberal and Country League opposition form a minority government, winning the same number of seats in the House of Assembly as the incumbent Australian Labor Party government, despite the fact that Labor won 53.2 percent of the two-party vote, and the LCL only 46.8.
 This result was due to what had become known as the Playmander − an electoral malapportionment that had previously resulted in the LCL also forming government despite having a clear minority of the statewide two-party vote in 1944, 1953 and 1962.

 Labor lost the seats of Murray and Chaffey to the LCL.
 Murray was decided by a mere 21 votes, which, if they had gone in the other direction, would have secured Labor's return for a second term of government.

 The LCL were able to form minority government in the hung parliament with confidence and supply from the long-serving crossbench independent MP Tom Stott, who held the balance of power.
-Stott, a good friend of former Premier Playford, and an opponent of Labor, agreed to support the LCL and became Speaker of the South Australian House of Assembly.
+Stott, a good friend of former premier Playford, and an opponent of Labor, agreed to support the LCL and became Speaker of the South Australian House of Assembly.
 This allowed the LCL to form government by one seat.

-LCL leader Steele Hall had served as Leader of the Opposition for two years before becoming Premier.
+LCL leader Steele Hall had served as Leader of the Opposition for two years before becoming premier.
 Young and handsome, he was also the first Australian state premier to sport sideburns.
 Indeed, the 1968 election, fought between Hall and his opponent Don Dunstan, was described by the Democratic Labor Party as the battle of "the matinée idols".

 The 1968 election was also notable for the result in the seat of Millicent.
 Labor won the seat by a single vote.
 However, a by-election was triggered by a decision of the Court of Disputed Returns.
 The by-election saw Labor increase their margin.
 Notably, turnout increased at the by-election.